Franklin Road Academy: Removal of Confederate symbols

 The school stopped flying the Confederate flag in 1991.
 Headmaster Bill Campbell said the flag was removed to ensure all students and visiting sports teams felt welcome and comfortable at the school.
 In a guest editorial in The Tennessean, former FRA football coach and interim headmaster Gene Andrews criticized the change, accusing FRA of "turning its back on its heritage" and ignoring the sacrifices made in support of the "just cause" of southern independence.

 In 1997, FRA stopped using Rebels as its team name and became the Big Blue.
 The school had begun to tone down use of the mascot in the early 1990s to make the school more welcoming to minorities.
-Assistant principal Gary Clarke stated that "We felt, of course, there was a lot of tradition at the school with the Rebels, but we also have to realize that the Rebel flag may be offensive to some."
+Assistant principal Gary Clarke said, "We felt, of course, there was a lot of tradition at the school with the Rebels, but we also have to realize that the Rebel flag may be offensive to some."
 School official stated that the final move was to attract a more diverse study body".
-The FRA football coach, George Weicker, told The Tennessean that the retirement of the mascot was partially because of the unease the Confederate imagery caused to Dennis Harrison, a former NFL player who was the first black assistant coach at the school.
+The FRA football coach, George Weicker, told The Tennessean that the mascot had been retired in part because of the unease the Confederate imagery caused to Dennis Harrison, a former NFL player who was the first black assistant coach at the school.
 Weicker said that he asked Harrison how he felt about the mascot and what its symbolism meant to him.
 Weicker said that Harrison told him the mascot made him feel "uncomfortable".

 In 2021, the author David Dark noted that he struggled to reckon with yearbook images that showed him at the FRA prom alongside the Confederate flag.